The 2025 Small Stones Festival

 Carolyn Kinlock-Winkler – Fine Art Painting

-Maggie Lavalle – Worcester County Camera Club
+Maggie Lavallee – Worcester County Camera Club

 Roberta Oakley – Worcester County Camera Club